 Action(s) Expected Output(s) Timeframe 1.
-To develop and strengthen the ne current systems and processe es for evaluating and improving patient and carer experience.
-Utilise the Exemplar Ward programme and WMQRS Peer programme in order to determine how well 'Improving the Patient Experience' is embedded both within SATH's culture and Care Group operational processes.
-Patient Experience Map (what's happening now) Peer review reports for Cancer services, Falls , Frailty and Fractures , Stroke and Learning Disability April 2017 Reviews take place throughout 2017 Care Groups to routinely consider and act upon patient feedback via their Care Group Governance structure with all teams and services being required to report their patient experience improvement activities to this group Care Groups to produce these reports to collate information about patient and experience gathered from across their services.
+To develop and strengthen the current systems and processes for evaluating and improving patient and carer experience.
+Utilise the Exemplar Ward programme and WMQRS Peer programme in order to determine how well 'Improving the Patient Experience' is embedded both within SATH's culture and Care Group Patient Experience Map (what's happening now) Peer review reports for Cancer services, Falls, Frailty and Fractures, Stroke and Learning Disability April 2017 Reviews take place throughout 2017 operational processes.
+Care Groups to routinely consider and act upon patient feedback via their Care Group Governance structure with all teams and services being required to report their patient experience improvement activities to this group Care Groups to produce these reports to collate information about patient and experience gathered from across their services.
 To be reported at CGE and C&C Final process will be defined by the current revision of SATH governance structure.
 Care groups to ensure the results of patient feedback is routinely considered and acted upon by frontline staff teams.
 Evidence of collation of issues, and timely management/acting on findings.
 "You said we did " Use of Quality boards on each ward department Care Groups collect patient stories and share widely which forms part of Confirm and Challenge agenda November 2016 On-going

 Action(s) Expected Output(s) Timeframe

-Care Groups/Corporate team Visibility of materials to On-going
+Care Groups / Corporate Visibility of materials to On-going

-to ensure that patients and provide feedback including 6 6
+team to ensure that patients provide feedback including

-carers are aware of the range FFT /PALS/Complaints/ April 2017
+and carers are aware of the FFT / PALS / Complaints / April 2017

-of different ways they can Twitter/website.
+range of different ways they Twitter / website.

-provide feedback.
+can provide feedback.

 Patient information leaflets

 to include how to leave

 feedback.

+Cara Cravina ta inalvida

 Care Groups to include

-Patient Feedback

-Communication Plan in CG
+Patient Feedback Communication Plan in CG

-Quality Objectives.

-Internal review of the Trust Review Complaints /PALS October 2016
+Internal review of the Trust Quality Objectives.
+Review Complaints / PALS October 2016

-Governance and Assurance team structure and process
+Governance and Assurance team structure and process October 2010

-processes which monitor
+processes which monitor team structure and process

-patient experience including Ensure Patient experience Monthly
+patient experience including Ensure Patient experience

 complaints and PALS data and metrics are a Monthly

 standing agenda item on

-Confirm and Challenge meetings.
+Confirm and Challenge

 meetings.

 Report out monthly on

 FFT data and number of

 complaints

-Q&S Committee to review Scrutiny at Q&S/CG/CQRM Monthly
+Q&S Committee to review Scrutiny at Q&S / CG / CQRM Monthly

 patient experience data Confirm and Challenge

-gathered from across the resulting in closure of issues/
+gathered from across the resulting in closure of

-Trust, highlight themes or mitigation of risks/ appropriate
+Trust, highlight themes or issues / mitigation of risks /

-trends and identify areas for escalation, and assurance as
+trends and identify areas appropriate escalation, and assurance as a result of

-improvement.
-CG GC to a result of actions.

-monitor the progress of the improvements.
+for improvement.
+CG GC to monitor the progress of the actions.

+improvements. actions.

+improvements.
 Reporting of internal patient

-improvements. experience surveys.
+experience surveys.

-Further develop the Quality Assurance ward visits On-going

-relationship between the

-executive team, frontline staff PLACE

-and the public.
-Feedback

-from Quality Assurance walks Improvements in patient

-/Environmental walks to experience fed back to CG

-feature in CG Governance Receipt of individual

-report/ Environmental feedback.

-Committee/Q&S

-VIP programme